 We all want to stay healthy and fit as we age, but when does losing weight become worrisome for older adults?
-Rapid, unintended weight loss in an elderly loved one could be the sign of a serious health problem.
-Learn more about the causes of sudden weight loss in seniors and steps you can take to keep your family member healthy.
+Rapid, unintended weight loss in an elderly loved one could be a sign of a serious health problem.
+Learn more about the causes of sudden weight loss in seniors and the steps you can take to keep your family member healthy.

 Sudden senior weight loss is quick, unintentional, and unexplained weight loss in older adults.
 About 15% to 20% of seniors experience sudden weight loss, according to the Canadian Medical Association Journal.

-Although sometimes the cause of unintentional weight loss in elderly adults goes undiscovered, it may be a sign of an underlying medical condition.
+Although sometimes the cause of weight loss in elderly adults goes undiscovered, it may be a sign of an underlying medical condition.
 If your family member is experiencing rapid weight loss, don’t ignore it.

 Some of the conditions commonly associated with sudden weight loss in the elderly include:

-“At the first sign of unhealthy weight loss, get them to see a physician as soon as possible,” says Fabius.
+“At the first sign of unhealthy weight loss, get them to see a physician as soon as possible,” Dr. Fabius says.

 In addition to performing a physical examination of the patient, doctors may ask the caregiver for a detailed history of the patient’s eating habits and weight.